-Louisa Erlich was born in Pittsburgh, Pennsylvania.
+Louisa was born in Pittsburgh, Pennsylvania.
 At age three, she began taking dance lessons in tap, jazz, and ballet.
 When she was five, she moved to Baltimore, Maryland, where she continued her dance training.
 She was accepted into the Peabody Children's Chorus, and studied violin at the Peabody Institute for seven years.

 Louisa's love for music and dance ignited her transition into musical theater.
 She performed in musicals around the Baltimore area, and began traveling to New York City to work with a vocal coach/study acting.
 She signed with a local talent agent and started doing commercial, voiceover and film work.

-She also continues to study acting at The Barrow Group under Seth Barrish, and frequently performs in cabarets with Opera New York around Manhattan.
+She continues to study acting at The Barrow Group under Seth Barrish, and frequently performs in cabarets with Opera New York around Manhattan.